nash226/quorum/README.md

 automation. `--summary-csv-out` writes one row per imported answer group with reviewed, pending, overridden, and final verdict counts for queue routing.
-`import-review --fail-on` evaluates those final verdicts after reviewer overrides, so teams can block publication on unresolved reviewed outcomes.
+`import-review --fail-on` evaluates those final verdicts after reviewer overrides, so teams can block publication on unresolved reviewed outcomes, and the text, Markdown, and HTML import reports surface whether each answer matched that fail policy.

 To verify a directory of answers against the same approved source set: